I Injected Myself For Tanned Skin & I Have So Many Regrets

 ”

-As the video makes clear, using Melanotan II is as easy as using Beconase during allergy season — but medicine it is not.
-In a 2022 response to a Freedom of Information request, the UK government’s Medicines and Healthcare products Regulatory Agency (MHRA) confirmed that products containing Melanotan II are unlicensed; as such, the safety, quality and effectiveness of the product have not been proven.
+As the video makes clear, using Melanotan II is as easy as using Flonase during allergy season — but medicine it is not.
+In a 2022 response to a Freedom of Information request, the UK government’s Medicines and Healthcare products Regulatory Agency (MHRA) confirmed that products containing Melanotan II are unlicensed; as such, the safety, quality, and effectiveness of the product have not been proven.

 Advertisement